Aritra196/Java-Decolloquailizer/README.md

-# Java Decolloquailizer
+# Java Decolloquializer
-Decolloquailize your file containing colloquial english words and make it formal.
+Decolloquialize your file containing colloquial english words and make it formal.
 (It will be released soon)
 ## Function
 1. Convert colloquial words into formal words